-We continue our monthly feature, Upfront & Personal, a column created by Rose Ors that brings “the person behind the title” to the forefront in interviews with some of the most influential members of the legal community.
+We continue our regular feature, Upfront & Personal, a column created by Rose Ors that brings “the person behind the title” to the forefront in interviews with some of the most influential members of the legal community.

 Seth Weissman, Chief Legal Officer at payment platform Marqeta, spoke with Rose Ors, the CEO and Founder of ClientSmart, about the importance of coaching, leading people toward growth, and why high-EQ teams are usually more diverse.

 Rose Ors: What are you most proud of about the way you lead your life?

 Seth Weissman: I am most proud of the efforts I have made to be a better version of myself, both personally and professionally.
 On the personal side, I come from a household of violence and significant dysfunction.
 I knew I did not want to repeat the family pattern, but I also recognized I did not have the tools to work through what I had experienced and seen.

 That led me to begin therapy and counseling in my 20s — something I continue to this day.
 While I still have miles to go to understand, forgive, and move forward, I am a much better and happier person today than when I began therapy.